einGlasRotwein/R-eindeer/README.md

 ### GIMP file
 I also included the .xcf file from GIMP.
 The different layers as well as the original drawings are stored there.
 You can toggle the different items by switching the different layers on and off.
 Don't forget to switch on the corresponding outline layer, though.
 Otherwise, it will look a bit odd.
 The GIMP file can also be opened in Photoshop.

-## The R Shiny app
+## To do & current issues
 So far, it's an idea.
-Nothing more.
 It should work, somehow.
-I just haven't found out how, yet.
+I'm slowly figuring out how.
 The general idea: select a coat colour via buttons, toggle highlights or accessories on and off, pick different versions of items (e.g. large or small antlers).

+### to do
+- slightly beautify readme file (with Rmarkdown?) - probably an ongoing issue as the project progresses
+- include all the other accessories for the reindeer in the app
+  - that also means: taking into account that these have their own outlines which must be shown together with the respective background image - but only when the accessory in question is selected
+- find a smart solution for the interface
+  - text next to the radio buttons will probably be quite long
+  - it would be best to have colour icons for the different coats and stuff; let's see if I can do that
+- find a smart(er) solution for "none" layers
+  - so far, an empty layer image is added when e.g. no highlights are chosen this can be optimised
+  - when "none" is chosen in a category (e.g. highlights), no layer should be rendered for that category
+- find a smart solution to reduce rendering times
+  - right now, it's a bit annoying to wait for the reindeer to be rendered
+  - there surely is a way to reduce waiting times here; probably something about preloading the images or something

+**04.12.2018 #2 - 20 days until christmas**
+I added all the different (buttons for) coat colours within the app.
+You can now also pick highlight colour, hoove colour and eye colour.
+For the eyes, I also added some necessary details as a fixed layer.
+Each category is represented by a different set of radio buttons, labelled with numbers for now.

-**04.12.2018 - 20 days until christmas**
+**04.12.2018 #1 - 20 days until christmas**
 Finally, the layers are overlapping due to (how appropriate) [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).
 Thank you [blondeclover](https://stackoverflow.com/users/8099834/blondeclover) and [Ian Wesley](https://stackoverflow.com/users/7384676/ian-wesley) from [Stackoverflow](https://stackoverflow.com) for helping out!

 **03.12.2018 - 21 days until christmas**
 I've managed to change between basic coat colors with radio buttons.
 Unsolved so far: trying to get the outlines of the reindeer on top of the coat.
-See my call for help in [stack overflow](https://stackoverflow.com/questions/53601495/overlaying-images-in-r-shiny)